TechRadar Verdict

 HelpDesk: Support

-Both pricing tiers of HelpDesk include 24/7 support by e-mail chat and phone, though if you want a dedicated trainer to help you with the platform you'll need to sign up to the 'Enterprise' plan.
+Both pricing tiers of HelpDesk include 24/7 support by e-mail chat and phone, though if you want a dedicated trainer to help you with the platform you'll need to sign up for the 'Enterprise' plan.

 Beyond this, the main website has an extensive resources section including the extremely useful "HelpDesk Handbook" for beginners to the platform.
 It includes a basic introduction to HelpDesk along with some tips and tricks.
+The handbook is broken down into different sections, from setting up your account, managing workflows, enhancing task management, and performance reporting.

 The Help Center is also an excellent resource, with clear guides on common topics like setting up your account and integrating apps.
+Again, this is broken down by common categories, so finding exactly what you need shouldn't be a problem.

 HelpDesk: Final verdict